tonymm81/web_page/client/README.md

 forecast page wont show the forecast town what is saved to database.

+## version 168.2
+Some bug fixes and add build files to project

 ## npm installs in this project:

 Mariadb 10.10